 They say that people who are near death die generally at the change to dawn or at the turn of the tide.
 Anyone who has when tired, and tied as it were to his post, experienced this change in the atmosphere can well believe it.
 All at once we heard the crow of the cock coming up with preternatural shrillness through the clear morning air.—Jonathan Harker

-Harker’s qualities of discretion and silence serve him well in his imprisonment.
+Jonathan Harker’s qualities of discretion and silence serve him well in his imprisonment.
 His is the novel’s foundational act of bravery.

 The fair girl, with a laugh of ribald coquetry, turned to answer him.
 “You yourself never loved.
 You never love!”
 On this the other women joined, and such a mirthless, hard, soulless laughter rang through the room that it almost made me faint to hear.
 It seemed like the pleasure of fiends.
 Then the Count turned, after looking at my face attentively, and said in a soft whisper, “Yes, I too can love.
 You yourselves can tell it from the past.
 Is it not so?
-Well, now I promise you that when I am done with him you shall kiss him at your will. — excerpt from Harker’s journal
+Well, now I promise you that when I am done with him you shall kiss him at your will. — Excerpt from Harker’s journal

 Vampiric Love is not mere lust.
 It has a malevolent awareness of Love’s spiritual dimensions.

 In a sort of sleep-waking, vague, unconscious way she opened her eyes, which were now dull and hard at once, and said in a soft, voluptuous voice, such as I had never heard from her lips, “Arthur!
 Oh, my love, I am so glad you have come!
-Kiss me!”— Seward
+Kiss me!”— John Seward

-Though the Count’s predation of Lucy was opportunistic, she poses her own particular danger to him.
-She becomes a martyr for the cause of his defeat.
+Though the Count’s predation of Lucy was opportunistic, she poses her own particular danger to him, ultimately becoming a martyr for the cause of his defeat.
 Her utility to Dracula and the danger she poses to men and children are categorical.
-Thus emerges a pattern.
-Diabolical forces make use of generalities to repurpose good things for evil such as rendering a woman a predator rather than a nurturer of children.
-The vampire captures souls through the corruption of aspects.
-The Angelic draws on a soul’s full particularity, an act requiring love.
-Dracula’s initial victory is a necessary condition of his eventual defeat.
-An act intended for Lucy’s health does her harm.
+Here, a pattern emerges.
+Diabolical forces make use of generalities to repurpose good things for evil; such as rendering a woman a predator rather than a nurturer of children.
+The vampire captures souls through the corruption of its aspects; the Angelic draws on a soul’s full particularity, an act requiring love.
+Dracula’s initial victory over Lucy is a necessary condition of his eventual defeat.
+Further, Lucy seals her own Fate through an act of love.

 The maids shrieked, and then went in a body to the dining room, and I laid what flowers I had on my dear mother’s breast.
 When they were there I remembered what Dr. Van Helsing had told me, but I didn’t like to remove them, and besides, I would have some of the servants to sit up with me now. —Lucy’s Diary